Persistent carbene: Dimerisation

 At one time, stable carbenes were thought to reversibly dimerise through the so-called Wanzlick equilibrium.

-The uncatalyzed reaction is typically quite slow, presumably in part because direct, planar dimerization (A) requires first crossing the high singlet-triplet barrier.
+The uncatalyzed reaction is typically slow, presumably in part because direct, planar dimerization (A) requires first crossing the high singlet-triplet barrier.
 In the preferred pathway (B), the empty carbon p orbital attacks a nearby carbene lone pair:

 Protons, which create formamidinium salts, catalyze the reaction, as do other Lewis acids.

 However, imidazol-2-ylidenes and triazol-5-ylidenes are thermodynamically stable and do not dimerise even under relatively forcing conditions.
 They have been stored in solution in the absence of water and air for years.
 This is presumably due to the aromatic nature of these carbenes, which is lost upon dimerisation.

 Chen and Taton demonstrated that a sufficiently short tether (i.e., propylene, but not butylene) could force aromatic stable carbenes to dimerize:

 If a dicarbene, the carbenic lone pairs would be forced into close proximity.
 To avoid electrostatic repulsion between the lone pairs, the orbitals hybridize into bonds.